ethanbass/VPdtw/README.md

 Variable Penalty Dynamic Time Warping for aligning GC-MS chromatograms to a master signal and more.
 With the appropriate penalty this method performs good alignment without altering the shape of peaks in chromatography data.

 ## Installation

-The package can be installed from CRAN:
+VPdtw can be installed from CRAN:

 ```
 install.packages("VPdtw")